taronaeo/llama.cpp-s390x/docs/build.md

 # ggml_vulkan: Using Intel(R) Graphics (ADL GT2) | uma: 1 | fp16: 1 | warp size: 32
 ```

+### Unified Memory

+The environment variable `GGML_VK_ALLOW_SYSMEM_FALLBACK=1` can be used to enable unified memory in Linux.
+This allows swapping to system RAM instead of crashing when the GPU VRAM is exhausted.

 ## CANN
 This provides NPU acceleration using the AI cores of your Ascend NPU.
 And [CANN](https://www.hiascend.com/en/software/cann) is a hierarchical APIs to help you to quickly build AI applications and service based on Ascend NPU.